 If you work in iterations or phases and set start and end dates for your Kanban board rows, this is also visualized in Timeline.
 After the dates are set for each row, the view will be white only within the time window selected and greyed out for the rest of the view.
 While you can still extend tasks into the grey zone, you will not be able to add in new tasks, indicating that a certain phase of the project should end there.

-This should help plan out your project respecting the deadlines and not overextending tasks.
+This should help plan out your project respecting the deadlines and not overextend tasks.

 Filter to see just what you need

-Lastly Teamhood Timeline can be filtered in various way to see just the information that is important to you.
-Choose to see only the items assigned to you, only items that are due or only those with a specific tag or assignee.
+Lastly, Teamhood Timeline can be filtered in various ways to see just the information that is important to you.
+Choose to see only the items assigned to you, only items that are due, or only those with a specific tag or assignee.
 So You can choose to see only tasks from a specific client or a specific team member to see if the set deadlines are going to be met.
 Or view due items to make sure you solve the delayed work items quickly so that they do not affect your overall progress.

 See how Teamhood stacks up against other popular timeline management tools.

 Don’t have Teamhood yet?